itzmeanjan/lenz/lenz/README.md

 We need to download [IP2Location™ LITE IP-COUNTRY-REGION-CITY-LATITUDE-LONGITUDE Database](https://lite.ip2location.com/database/ip-country-region-city-latitude-longitude) for using this tool.

-Consider using IPv6 version, cause that will also support IPv4 lookup.
+Consider using IPv6 Binary version, cause that will also support IPv4 lookup.
 This specific database, I've planned to use, is codenamed **db5**.

 And you need to have NodeJS( >10.X ).